Keurig K-Cafe Frother Not Working (Troubleshooting Guide!)

 The Whisk Is Stuck

-You know the whisk is stuck or rather too stiff when the frother does not work but makes a buzzing sound and the three lights on the frother flash after about 10 seconds.
+When the frother makes a buzzing sound but doesn’t work, and the three lights on the frother flash after about 10 seconds, it usually means the whisk is stuck or too stiff.

-To fix this, first, wash the whisk and frothing cup separately to get rid of all the milk residue and prevent the whisk from getting stuck.
+To fix this issue, first, wash the whisk and the frothing cup separately to remove all milk residue.
+This helps prevent the whisk from getting stuck.

-Then put some butter on the black whisk, which will grease it a bit so the spinner can move freely again.
-Spray butter is perfect for this.
+Then, apply some butter to the black whisk.
+This will lubricate it, allowing the spinner to move freely again.
+Spray butter is ideal for this purpose.

 The Frother Switch Is Not Engaging

-Make sure the basket is clean and the microswitch is not stuck.
+Ensure that the basket is clean and that the microswitch is not stuck.

-You can solve this by pressing the frothing cup down when frothing milk or by buying a replacement frothing cup with a new and stronger magnet.
+To address this issue, you can either manually press down the frothing cup while frothing milk or replace the frothing cup with a new one that has a stronger magnet.

 Use The Right Milk For The K-Cafe